Police Officer

 I recently started dating someone who says he is a cop however he works in a jail I'm assuming as a correctional officer.
 This does not mean he is a Police officer correct?
 What questions can I ask him, or how do I find out if he really is a cop?

-Asked by Demison about 11 years ago
+Asked by Demison over 11 years ago

 Different jurisdictions have different rules & laws.
 Some deputies or officers who work in a jail setting are fully sworn law enforcement officers who have the power of arrest, etc. Some deputies or officers who work in a jail have powers limited to the jail setting.
 You should probably ask him your specific questions, and if something doesn't sound right you can always check with his employing agency to confirm his employment.